chromium/badssl.com/README.md

     make list-hosts # list of domains to copy into /etc/hosts make test

-    # Now you can visit badssl.test in your browser.
+Now you can visit badssl.test in your browser.
+The root CA is at `certs/sets/test/gen/crt/ca-root.crt`.
+If you'd like to preserve it even when you run `make clean`, run:

+    cd certs/sets/test
+    mkdir -p pregen/crt
+    cp gen/crt/ca-root.crt pregen/crt/ca-root.crt
+    mkdir -p pregen/key
+    cp gen/key/ca-root.key pregen/key/ca-root.key

 ## Disclaimer